johannschopplich/kirby-vue3-starterkit/README.md

 npm run build
 ```

-This builds the frontend assets and saves them to the `public` directory and the index file as a Kirby template to `site/templates/default.php`.
+This builds the frontend assets (CSS & JS files) and moves them to the `public/assets`.

-Finally, deploy your project and point your web server to the `public` folder.

 ### Configuration

-You can define variables for your backend and frontend code in the same file.

-All development and production related configurations are located in your `.env` file:
+All development and production related configurations for both backend and frontend code are located in your `.env` file:
 - `KIRBY_SERVER_HOSTNAME` and `KIRBY_SERVER_PORT` specifies the address where you wish the Kirby backend to be served from.
 It is used by the frontend to fetch content data.
 - Keys starting with `VITE_` are available in your code with e.g. `import.meta.env.VITE_CUSTOM_VARIABLE`.

+### Caching

+Even without caching enabled, the frontend will cache pages between indiviual routes/views.
+Once you reload the tab however, every page data has to be fetched from the api once again.

+If you wish to create  apersistent store which caches pages between browser sessions, set:
+- `KIRBY_CACHE` to `true`
+- `VITE_PERSIST_API_STORE` to `true`

+By that, the pages state will be saved to `IndexedDB` each time a page has been fetched.

+While calling up the website for the first time, the `home` page will be always be fetched.
+It holds `site` data with an index of modification timestamps for each page id.
+This is relevant, because before returning a cached page, the timestamp will be compared with the latest modification timestamp from the site modification index.
+If it differs, the cached page will be removed and freshly fetched.

 ### Deployment

 1. Deploy whole repository on your server.
 2. Duplicate [`.env.example`](.env.example) as `.env`.
 3. Install npm dependencies and build frontend assets: `npm i && npm run build`.
-4. Set `debug` to `false` in your `.env`.
+4. Change variables in your `.env`:
+   - `KIRBY_DEBUG` to `false`
+   - `KIRBY_CACHE` to `true` (recommended)
+   - `VITE_PERSIST_API_STORE` to `true` (optional)
-5. Point your web server to the `public` directory.
+5. Point your web server to the `public` folder.
 6. Some hosting environments require to uncomment `RewriteBase /` in [`.htaccess`](public/.htaccess) to make site links work.

 Now your project is hopefully up 'n' running!